sudhirshakya/hfh/README.md

     [DB]
     CXN: A full connection string to the database and schema where your data will be stored
+    SCHEMA: SCHEMA to be used for storing tables

     HH_ID_COL: Name of your beneficiary ID column in the survey data.
 This can be a nested answer so make sure you include the full qualifier.
 For instance, if you have a section called 'General Info' and your question is labeled 'Registration Number', the value would be general_info_registration_number